Ice Age (franchise): Ice Age: Boiling Point (2027)

 On the possibility of a sequel, co-director Galen T. Chu stated in June 2016 that there were some ideas for the sixth installment.
 In July 2016, Bustle noted that the chances of a sixth entry were relatively high but would depend on the box office performance of the fifth film.

 In February 2022, Forte discussed the possibility of a sequel while promoting The Ice Age Adventures of Buck Wild, saying, "I think it's a little premature.
 We hope that people will respond to this, and that will promote us to be able to do another movie.
 If the audiences want it, we've got plenty of ideas.
 There's no end to ideas and adventures and characters, so we're ready if they're ready."

-In September 2024, while making a guest appearance on the Wait Wait…Don't Tell Me! podcast, Leguizamo stated "We’re about to do Ice Age 6!", though he did not expand on the comment.
+In September 2024, while making a guest appearance on the Wait Wait…Don't Tell Me! podcast, Leguizamo stated "We're about to do Ice Age 6!", though he did not expand on the comment.
 On November 8, the film was confirmed to release in 2026 with Ray Romano, John Leguizamo, Queen Latifah, Denis Leary, and Simon Pegg returning.
 The following week, on November 15, the film was given the release date of December 18, 2026, taking over the slot of an untitled Star Wars film.

+On August 30, 2025 at the Destination D23 event held at Walt Disney World Resort in Orlando, Florida, new details about the film were announced, including the new title of Ice Age: Boiling Point and a new release date of February 5, 2027, after Avengers: Doomsday took over the original release date.

+More information was revealed at CinemaCon 2026 on April 16, at which three of the film's lead actors were present.
+An opening sequence with Scrat and Baby Scrat was shown, and Patrick Worlock was announced to be producing the film alongside series regular and co-creator Lori Forte.